verticalsoftware/vertical-cli/docs/configuration.md

 }
 ```

+The `[GeneratedBinding]` attribute queues the source generator to create property bindings.
+It only needs to be applied on final sub-types (e.g. types received by command handling functions).
+Alternatively, it can be applied to command handling function parameter.

 ### Creating commands

 Commands are created by instantiating a root command and any sub commands.
 Abstract commands use the `RootCommand` and `Command` classes, while invokable commands use the generic `RootCommand<TModel>` and `Command<TModel>` classes.

-Commands have a name, a help tag (discussed later), and a handler function if it is invokable.
+Commands have a name, a help tag (discussed later), and a handling function if it is invokable.
 A handler function is delegate that accepts the model instance and a cancellation token and returns the appropriate integer exit code.

 ```csharp
 // Create commands